CyberSocial cover

 Cooper opens the book with a wager: every cultural feature of contemporary platform tech that gets explained as a discovery has a sociological antecedent in the literature, usually with a name, usually decades old.
 The chapters work the wager.
 Goffman's presentation of self in everyday life is the dramaturgy of the influencer feed.
 Bourdieu's forms of capital are the algorithmic ranking systems by another name.
 Durkheim on collective effervescence is the platform-algorithm engagement loop.
 Granovetter's strength of weak ties is the LinkedIn premium business case.
 Garfinkel's ethnomethodology is everything Slack tried to ship as 'workplace anthropology.'
 The list keeps going.
 Each chapter pairs the original publication with the platform-era retelling, traces the citation gap, and names the mechanism by which the academic source got laundered out of the corporate version.

 The argument is not that PopTech stole sociology.
 It is that PopTech forgot sociology, and forgetting allowed the industry to charge a premium for re-discovery.
 Historical apoplexy at the discipline level.
-Cooper extends the framework first developed in the Apoplexy series — civilizations forget solutions they once held — to the specific case of social science being lost to tech and then sold back to the public as PopTech 'frameworks' in books, podcasts, and TED talks that never name the originators.
+Cooper extends the diagnosis first developed in the Apoplexy series, civilizations forget solutions they once held, to the specific case of social science being lost to tech and then sold back to the public as PopTech 'frameworks' in books, podcasts, and TED talks that never name the originators.
 The book is at once a sociology primer and a sociology-of-knowledge case study.

 The closing third turns prescriptive.
 CyberSocial argues that the recovery is curricular.
 Re-introducing the sociological canon as the prerequisite reading for any pop-tech book consumption flips the dynamic.
 Readers who have read Goffman recognize the influencer-economy book for what it is.
 Readers who have read Bourdieu read the algorithmic-ranking book the way it should be read.
 The book closes with a 30-source reading list, assembled from the canon SMRF taught in its civic-education curriculum, that re-installs the discipline before the next round of pop discovery.
 This is sociology refusing to be re-discovered.